James Mitchell

 The goal isn't to chase a headline — it's to understand what the research actually found, what it didn't, and how to think rationally about prostate health moving forward.

-• Reduced prostatic fluid stagnation
+• experienced less prostatic fluid stagnation

-• Differences in inflammation markers
+• had lower chronic inflammation markers

 • Diet and prostate cancer risk

-• Obesity and inflammation
+• Obesity and systemic inflammation

 • Physical activity patterns